JasonRawlins/Gedcom/README.md

 * A tool to explore the raw data in ged files.
 * Export to multiple file formats, starting with json.
 * Easy-to-use command line tool to query and transform ged files.
-* Provide a human-readable abstraction of the standard using a doman-driven code style.
+* Provide a human-readable abstraction of the standard in the code.
-* Code base is integrated with the Gedcom documentation.
+* A code base that is integrated with the Gedcom documentation.
 * Readonly for now.

 **Gedcom structure**
 Gedcom files are quite simple.
 The most basic data structure is a Gedcom line.
 A line contains a level, a tag, and a value.
 Here is an example of an INDI (Individual) record:

-0 @I***REMOVED***@ INDI
+0 @I72800176@ INDI
 1 NAME John /Doe/
 2 GIVN John
 2 SURN Doe